jquery/learn.jquery.com/page/ajax/ajax-and-forms.md

 jQuery's ajax capabilities can be especially useful when dealing with forms.
 There are several advantages, which can range from serialization, to simple client-side validation (e.g. "Sorry, that username is taken"), to [prefilters](http://api.jquery.com/extending-ajax/#Prefilters) (explained below), and even more!

 ### Serialization

 Serializing form inputs in jQuery is extremely easy.
-Two methods come supported natively — `$.fn.serialize` and `$.fn.serializeArray`.
+Two methods come supported natively: `.serialize()` and `.serializeArray()`.
 While the names are fairly self-explanatory, there are many advantages to using them.

-The `serialize` method serializes a form's data into a query string.
+The `.serialize()` method serializes a form's data into a query string.
 For the element's value to be serialized, it **must** have a `name` attribute.
 Please note that values from inputs with a type of `checkbox` or `radio` are included only if they are checked.

 ```
 // Turning form data into a query string